 - Strengthening and Endurance Training

 - Home Exercise Program

 Patients diagnosed with Osteoporosis or Osteopenia should consider this program.
 A physician referral is required and your doctor will receive regular updates regarding your progress.
 The program is covered by most insurance plans and Medicare.

-Learn more by calling the Dorothy Mangurian Comprehensive Women's Center at Holy Cross HealthPlex at 954-351-7800 or make an appointment online.
+Learn more by calling the Dorothy Mangurian Comprehensive Women's Center at Holy Cross HealthPlex at 954-351-7800.